ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Humble.md

 [PR #3513](https://github.com/ros-navigation/navigation2/pull/3513) renames `max_points` parameter to `min_points` and changes its meaning.
 Formerly `max_points` meant the maximum number of points inside the area still not triggering the action, while `min_points` - is a minimal number of points starting from the action to be initiated.
 In other words `min_points` now should be adjusted as `max_points + 1`.

-## New safety behavior model “limit” in Collision Monitor
+## New safety behavior model "limit" in Collision Monitor

 [PR #3519](https://github.com/ros-navigation/navigation2/pull/3519) adds a new collision monitor behavior model `limit` that restricts maximum linear and angular speed to specific values (`linear_limit` and `angular_limit`) if enough points are in the given shape.